 Once you’re at the event, take your time deciding what you want to eat.
 Try to tune into what you really want and need to eat.
 And then make the best choices you can.
 It doesn’t have to be a “perfect” meal.
 We tend to put holiday meals on a pedestal, but ultimately, it’s just another meal.
 What makes family gatherings and potlucks special is the company.
 It’s a chance to enjoy people that we might not see often and reconnect with them.

 - Hungry- When we let ourselves get too hungry, it can be hard to make good decisions about food or anything else.
 For those of us recovering from an eating disorder, letting ourselves get hungry and stay hungry may be restrictive behavior, which leads to binging.
-To help prevent binge eating relapse, stick to your eating routine, even on days where you have a family gathering or potluck.
+To help prevent an undesirable binge eating episode, stick to your eating routine, even on days where you have a social event.
 Eat your regular meals and snacks and treat the event as another meal.

 - Angry- It’s okay to feel our emotions, including anger.
 Getting angry is natural, healthy and important to acknowledge.
-Those of us who identify as women may struggle with anger, as we’re socialized not to get angry, not to confront people and to always be “nice.”
+At times, women and femmes may struggle with anger, as it has been socialized not to get angry, not to confront people and to always be “nice.”
 It’s okay to get angry, but the challenge is to move through that emotion productively.
 This might mean taking some time to journal about our anger.
 It might mean taking to our therapist or a trusted friend about our anger.
 It might mean doing an activity that releases some of that anger, like going for a walk or screaming into a pillow.
 Anger is healthy, and so is finding ways to express it.

 - Lonely.
-Even the most introverted people need social connections.
+As humans, we need social connections.
 Isolating ourselves can lead to restriction or binge eating relapse.
 Social interactions can be stressful too, though.
-A family gathering or potluck can be an excellent opportunity to reconnect with others.
-Think of one or two people that you might want to talk to.
-If it’s helpful, think of a couple of conversation starters.
+It’s good to discern which events you may want to attend even before setting foot into a situation.
+If you do attend an event, think of a couple of conversation starters.
 One of the best is genuinely asking, “How are you?” and then really listening to the answer.
-Most people like to talk about themselves.
+It’s also important to consider how to establish boundaries and what you think is right to talk (or not) about.

 - Tired.
 Our culture values busyness and productivity.
 Sometimes we push ourselves because we have assignments to finish or work goals to meet.
 That can leave us feeling tired, which can also leave us feeling vulnerable.
 Take time to rest.
 It might mean taking a nap, committing to eight hours of sleep per night, or taking the time to do something restorative.
 There’s a lot of talk about self-care these days, and for good reason.
 We need to take care of ourselves, and there’s nothing wrong or selfish about taking the time to do it.